Best Cordless Oscillating Multi-Tools |Head to Head Comparison

 When I starting researching the cordless oscillating multi-tools for this head to head I never imagined the competition would be as close as it was.
 All of these OMT’s performed the tasks we set up and several of them really surprised us.
 All things considered we are going to give a tie for the Best Cordless Oscillating Multi-Tool to Bosch and DEWALT.
 These two tools finished in the top two slots for almost every category we looked at.
 While the DEWALT has an edge on value, the Bosch has an edge on it’s tool-free design.
 Both tools are excellent options for PRO users.

 I’d be remiss to not mention that the Milwaukee OMT was next in line and frankly not by much.
 When you consider the price point of this tool many will likely find this to be their top choice.

 While we didn’t rank the FEIN AFMM 14 as high as many of the competing tools, the fit and finish, and long standing leader of this category shouldn’t be overlooked.
 I’m fairly confident that this tool will perform well on the job-site and it’s certainly backed by a strong history of performance.
 We’d love to see FEIN step this tool up with a larger battery platform to get it on par with the other 18V models.

 The Porter-Cable ranked at the bottom of most of our testing.
 However, this tool is an excellent choice for DIY’ers, occasional PRO use, and users that already have the Porter-Cable 20V battery platform when you consider the excellent price point of the bare tool.

 The big take away from my perspective is this.
 If you already own one of these Brands battery platforms, each of these tools will perform well.
 If you’re looking for a versatile platform the Ridgid JobMax is an excellent choice because it can be expanded to other cutting and drilling applications.
-If you’re still confused?
-Go check out another similar head to head at our friends site ProToolReviews Cordless OMT Shootout.

 About the author